What Is a Microbrew?

 - Format: Ten minutes for a presentation and 5 minutes for Q&A.

-- Platform: Microbrews will be presented live over a Zoom Meeting or Zoom Webinar platform, and they will be delivered concurrently with up to 3 other sessions.
+- Platform: Microbrews will be broadcast live over the ASMCUE platform, and they will be delivered concurrently with up to 3 other sessions.

 - Preparation: Presenters are expected to follow ASMCUE Virtual Presentation Guidelines when designing and delivering their talks.
 These guidelines include features for attendee accessibility.